riibytes/VITyarthi-AI-ML/README.md

 # Simple Expense Tracker

 ## 📌 Project Overview
-The **Simple Expense Tracker** is a Python-based console application that allows users to record, view, and analyze their daily expenses.
+This **Simple Expense Tracker** is a Python-based console application that allows users to record, view, and analyze their daily expenses.
 It helps users understand their spending habits by generating category-wise breakdowns, total expenses, and visual charts.

 ---

 ## ✨ Features
-- Add expenses with name, amount, and category
+- Add expenses with name, amount, and category.
-- View all recorded expenses in a formatted list
+- View all recorded expenses in a formatted list.
-- Generate a detailed expense report
+- Generates a detailed expense report:
   - Total expenditure
   - Category-wise totals
   - Percentage breakdown
   - Smart spending feedback
-- Pie chart visualization using Matplotlib
+- Pie chart visualization using Matplotlib.
-- User-friendly menu-driven interface
+- User-friendly menu-driven interface.

 ---

 ## 🛠️ Technologies / Tools Used
 - **Python 3**
 - **Matplotlib** (for charts)
-- **Standard I/O** for user interaction
+- **Standard Input/Output** for user interaction

 ---